reedpen/simon/README.md

 node middleware makes is very simple to host the frontend of the website using ports in the deployment script makes it possible to connect our website to a backend make sure to initialize your folder with node before trying to use/install any packages

+# Things I learned mongoDB
+protecting your information using enviornment variables is crucial, especially when your code is public mongoAtlas allows for easy storage and access of JSON objects from a database javascript code integrates very well with mongo thanks to nodejs